Wahoo KICKR Bike vs. Bike PRO vs. Bike SHIFT: How They Even Differ?

 Summary

-Choose the Wahoo KICKR Bike if you want to experience more “fun” thanks to the tilt feature.
-The entire Bike can tilt itself depending on the gradient you ride in an indoor cycling app.
+Choose the Wahoo KICKR Bike PRO if you want to experience more “fun” thanks to the tilt feature.
+The entire smart bike can tilt itself depending on the gradient you ride in an indoor cycling app.

-Wahoo KICKR Shift doesn’t have this feature, and it also doesn’t have a display and has 300W lower maximum resistance (which is honestly irrelevant), but it costs $1000 less.
+Wahoo KICKR Shift doesn’t have this feature or a display.
+It also has a 300W lower maximum resistance (which is honestly irrelevant) but costs $1000 less.

 I would go for Shift. $1000 is a lot of money you can spend otherwise (here are some cool road bike upgrades).